England, My England: Ballard of a Windrush Workhorse

 The white woman made way too many mistakes that the accountants had to send their qualified staff to do the work that Verona used to do alone.
 It was then that one Indian accountant told them what “Mrs Pettigrew has been trying to get you to do for years.
 If you separate cash sales from invoice sales and use delivery notes, you will reduce the workload considerably.”
 The accountants, Morley and Scott, had used her accuracy to their advantage.
 They came twice a year to audit the books.
 After the first week, there was usually nothing for them to do, but they earned more in two weeks than she earned all year.

 Everyone knew that Mrs Pettigrew’s accounts were always one hundred per cent accurate.
 She checked the invoices the company sent out and those they received.
 She had no communications at all with her opposite number in the companies with whom they traded.
-There simply were never any discrepancies, unless of course, there was an invoice or cheque lost in the post.
-Yet, Mrs Pettigrew, she was grossly underpaid and completely undervalued.
+There were never any discrepancies unless, of course, there was an invoice or cheque lost in the post.
+Yet, Mrs Pettigrew was grossly underpaid and completely undervalued.
 The company used the fact that the British were prejudice on racial grounds to employ her, and others like her, partly under the table and off the records at the lower end of the scale.

 Their Black staff were never promoted.
 As a Black person, you were in charge as long as you were on your own.
 Once someone white came along, you became his or her assistant, or you had no job title but all the responsibility without the accompanying pay.
 Verona was the one in charge of the accounts department at Ralph Swimer Limited throughout her twenty-odd years with the company.
 But she was without a name, without a title, and without sufficient remuneration.
 Yet she knew everything there was to know about the business and the unscrupulous ways in which the directors all became multi-millionaires.
 Who would have thought there was so much money to be made in buttons and zips, trimmings and haberdashery?